awthomp/Persimmon/docs/src/implementation.md

 Visualizing the Data Flow
 -------------------------
-One of the latest features that made it into Persimmon is the visualization of the data flowing through the cables between blocks, this was an interesting technical problem, since it involving relaying data back from the backend into the frontend (previously the communication between front and backend was
+One of the latest features that made it into Whitewater is the visualization of the data flowing through the cables between blocks, this was an interesting technical problem, since it involving relaying data back from the backend into the frontend (previously the communication between front and backend was